 Tokyo's impressive array of beautiful, meticulously constructed parks gives residents and travelers the chance to experience a different face of the city.
-For those seeking to escape from the hustle and bustle of the city, during the Tokyo 2020 Olympics and Paralympic Games or otherwise, parks in Tokyo act as peaceful, green urban oases.
+For those seeking to escape from the hustle and bustle of the city, parks in Tokyo act as peaceful, green urban oases.
 For those who want to train, exercise, or practice a particular sport, many of Tokyo’s parks contain facilities to accommodate any athlete.
-Major parks are often attached to large-scale sporting venues that will be used during the Tokyo 2020 Games, and are perfect for a brief reprieve going to and from your favorite competition.

 BY Richard Milner

 Parks in Tokyo play an important social, cultural and historical role.
 They break up the urban landscape and provide residents and travelers with the perfect opportunity to find rest amidst city life.
 They serve as reminders of the importance of remembering natural beauty, and give designers and landscapers the chance to manicure scenes that reflect Japanese craftsmanship.
-For sports fans visiting Tokyo during the Tokyo 2020 Games, the city’s parks give them the chance to experience a pristine, green environment without even leaving the boundaries of the city.
+The city’s parks give visitors to Tokyo a chance to experience a pristine, green environment without even leaving the boundaries of the city.

 Here is a list of some of Tokyo’s more prominent parks in a variety of districts across the city.
 While on the way to these big-name locations, be sure to watch for any of the numerous green spaces situated within Tokyo’s smaller, residential neighborhoods.